devthefuture-org/blastra/README.md

 ### File-Based Routing

 Blastra automatically creates routes based on the folder and file structure under `src/pages`.
-Here’s how it works:
+Here's how it works:

 * **`src/pages/index.jsx`** → Renders at the root path `/`.
 * **`src/pages/about/index.jsx`** → Renders at `/about`.